taanishr/cse15l-lab-reports/week-5-lab-report.md

 }
 ```

 reverseInPlace initially accessed the original array instead of making a copy.
 This meant that the array would become a mirror image of the elements in the second half of the array.
-By making a deep copy of the array and accessing the copy instead, the method then properly swapped the beginning and end elements.
+By making a temporary array with `int temp[] = new int[arr.length];`, making a deep copy of `arr`'s elements with `System.arraycopy(arr, 0, temp, 0, arr.length);`, and accessing the `temp[]` array's elements instead of `arr[]`'s, the method then properly swapped the beginning and end elements.

 # Part 2
 ## Command: `grep`